AathreyaG/reactai-starter/analysis.md

-### Detailed Explanation of the Problem

-- **Objective**: Develop an application for the GSA Acquisition Workforce that allows seamless upload, curation, and publication of the Global Supply catalog on platforms like FedMall or GSA Advantage.

-- **Key Functionalities**:
-  - **CSV Upload**: Users should be able to upload CSV files of varying sizes through a web interface.
-  - **Catalog Management**: Users should be able to search, edit, and manage product catalogs.
-  - **Export and Publish**: Users should be able to download or publish the entire catalog to GSA marketplaces.

-- **Data Structure**:
-  - The CSV contains fields such as NSN, rep_office, common_name, Description, Price, UI, and AAC.

-- **User Interaction**:
-  - Users interact with the application through a web interface.

-### Assumptions

-- The CSV file format is consistent and follows the sample structure provided.
-- Users have the necessary permissions to upload, edit, and publish catalogs.
-- The application will be deployed on AWS, leveraging the tech stack provided.
-- The MVP will focus on core functionalities without advanced features like user authentication or detailed analytics.

-### Areas of Uncertainty or Ambiguity

-- **CSV File Size**: The maximum file size for uploads is not specified.
-- **User Roles and Permissions**: The problem statement does not clarify if different user roles exist and how permissions are managed.
-- **Publishing Process**: Details on how the catalog is published to platforms like FedMall or GSA Advantage are not provided.
-- **Error Handling**: The problem statement does not specify how to handle errors during upload, search, or publication.

-### MVP Plan

-#### Core Features for MVP

-1. **CSV Upload Interface**:
-   - Develop a simple web interface using React for users to upload CSV files.
-   - Implement backend logic using Node.js and Sequelize to parse and store CSV data in a Postgres database.

-2. **Catalog Search and Edit**:
-   - Implement a basic search functionality using RESTful APIs to query the database.
-   - Allow users to edit product details directly from the search results.

-3. **Download Catalog**:
-   - Provide an option to download the entire catalog as a CSV file.

-#### Stretch Goal

-- **Publish to GSA Marketplaces**:
-  - Implement a basic mechanism to publish the catalog to a mock endpoint representing GSA marketplaces.

-### Deliverables

-- A web interface for CSV file upload.
-- Backend services for parsing and storing CSV data.
-- Search functionality for the product catalog.
-- Edit functionality for product details.
-- Option to download the catalog as a CSV file.
-- Basic documentation for setup and usage.

-### Questions for Improving the MVP

-1. What is the maximum expected file size for CSV uploads?
-2. Are there specific user roles and permissions that need to be implemented?
-3. Can you provide more details on the publishing process to GSA marketplaces?
-4. How should errors be handled and communicated to the user during upload, search, or publication?

-This plan focuses on delivering the core functionalities within the given time constraints, with a stretch goal to extend capabilities if time permits.
+**Detailed Analysis of the Problem Statement:**

+- **Objective:** Develop an application for the GSA Acquisition Workforce to manage the Global Supply catalog, enabling upload, curation, and publication of the catalog on platforms like FedMall or GSA Advantage.

+- **Key Features:**
+  - **CSV Upload:** Users should be able to upload CSV files through a web interface.
+The application must handle varying file sizes.
+  - **Catalog Management:** Users should be able to search and edit product catalogs.
+  - **Export Functionality:** Users should be able to download or publish the entire catalog to GSA marketplaces.

+- **Data Structure:** The catalog data includes fields such as NSN, rep_office, common_name, Description, Price, UI, and AAC.

+- **User Interaction:** The application should provide a seamless user experience for uploading, searching, editing, and exporting catalog data.

+- **Tech Stack:**
+  - Frontend: React, USWDS components
+  - Backend: Node.js, Restful APIs, Sequelize
+  - Database: Postgres
+  - Platform: AWS

+- **Team Composition:**
+  - 2 Frontend Engineers
+  - 2 Backend Engineers
+  - 1 Platform Engineer

+**Assumptions:**

+- Users have basic technical knowledge to interact with web applications.
+- The CSV format is consistent and validated before upload.
+- The application will initially support only English language.
+- Security and authentication are not the primary focus for the MVP but will be considered for future development.

+**Areas of Uncertainty or Ambiguity:**

+- Specific requirements for CSV file validation (e.g., maximum file size, mandatory fields).
+- Detailed user roles and permissions for catalog management.
+- Specific platforms for publication (e.g., FedMall, GSA Advantage) and their integration requirements.
+- Handling of concurrent uploads or edits by multiple users.

+**MVP Plan (5-6 hours of development time):**

+1. **Frontend:**
+   - Develop a simple web interface using React and USWDS components for CSV upload.
+   - Implement a basic search functionality for catalog items.
+   - Display catalog items in a tabular format.

+2. **Backend:**
+   - Set up a Node.js server with RESTful API endpoints for CSV upload and catalog retrieval.
+   - Use Sequelize to interact with a Postgres database to store catalog data.
+   - Implement basic error handling and validation for CSV uploads.

+3. **Platform:**
+   - Deploy the application on AWS using a simple architecture (e.g., EC2 for hosting, S3 for file storage).
+   - Ensure basic scalability and reliability.

+**Stretch Goal:**

+- Implement editing functionality for catalog items.
+- Add export functionality to download the catalog as a CSV file.

+**Deliverables:**

+- A web interface for CSV upload and catalog search.
+- Backend API endpoints for CSV processing and data retrieval.
+- A deployed application on AWS with basic functionality.
+- Documentation for setup and usage instructions.
+- A list of identified improvements and next steps for future development.